- Standards for Conduct in the Teacher-Learner Relationship

 The Policy will be added to the Medical School website on the main student, faculty, and house staff web pages.

-A paper copy of the Policy will be provided to current students, and thereafter to entering students at orientation.
+An electronic copy of the Policy will be provided to current students, and thereafter to entering students at orientation.
 The policy will be reviewed and discussed at orientation for entering students and at the third-year orientation.

-A paper copy of the Policy will be provided to faculty and distributed at faculty orientations.
+An electronic copy of the Policy will be provided to faculty and distributed at faculty orientations.
 Department Chairs and Directors will be responsible for ensuring that the Policy is discussed at departmental/division meetings.

 Each course director, clerkship director and/or Program Director will be responsible for providing an electronic copy of the Policy to their respective teaching faculty and to all students at the start of each course, clerkship or rotation.